openstack/octavia/specs/version1.1/enable-provider-driver.rst

   Modifies an existing L7 policy using the values supplied in the l7policy object.

-  Octavia will pass in an L7 policy object with the fields to be updated.
+  Octavia will pass in the original L7 policy object which is the baseline for the update, and an L7 policy object with the fields to be updated.

   As of the writing of this specification the update L7 policy object may contain the following: